IoDLT/symbol-ansible-deployment/README.md

 It's recommended that you modify inventories/prod/hosts with your specific network parameters.
 This way, you can specify different inventories for different networks.

+In `preset/`, make sure to fill the contents of `preset/custom_preset.yml` with your preset before running.

 ```sh
 ansible-playbook <script>.yml -i inventories/prod/hosts
 ```